Mashed Potato Cakes

 Add 1/2 cup of flour to the mashed potatoes and mix well.

-If you don’t have a lot of mashed potatoes leftover, you will want to add less of the other ingredients.
-And, if you have quite a bit of mashed potatoes leftover, you can add more.
+If you don’t have a lot of mashed potatoes left over, you will want to add less of the other ingredients.
+And, if you have quite a bit of mashed potatoes left over, you can add more.
+You want to get the potato cakes to the right consistency so they will not fall apart.

-The nice thing about this recipe is that you can add extra cheese if you love it, or anything that you like.
+The nice thing about this recipe is that you can add extra cheese if you love it or anything you like.

 - Green onions